SiliconNinjas/HelpMyBuddy/README.md

    ```

 ## Configuration
-- **Backend Configuration**: Update configuration files in the `backend/omgcongi` directory for database connections, and .env environment variables, etc.
+- **Backend Configuration**: Update configuration files in the `backend/omgconfig` directory for database connections, and `.env` environment variables, etc.

 ## Contributing